Learn how to make a profit and loss statement to track your independent business’s growth and financial health over time.

 - Income: This includes all the money you bring into your company from sales of goods or services.

 - Expenses: This includes all expenses associated with running your business.
 That means the cost of raw materials to create your product, the cost of manpower, and administrative costs.
-Make sure you’re property tracking your small business expenses each month.
+Make sure you’re properly tracking your small business expenses each month.

 - Profit or loss: Subtract your expenses from your income to determine your profit or loss for the period.
 For example, if you generated $250,000 in income and had $175,000 in expenses, your profit would be $75,000.